 BRIEF BIO

 Otosirieze Obi-Young (b.
 1994) is a Nigerian writer, journalist, curator, and media consultant.
-He is the founder and editor of Open Country Mag, a growing platform contextualizing African literature and film.
+He is the founder and editor of Open Country Mag, a multiplatform space contextualizing African literature and film.
 He was editor of Folio Nigeria, then CNN’s exclusive media affiliate in Africa, where he covered innovation in over 20 fields, from art, music, film, cuisine, and fashion to tech, sports, health, and activism.
 He was chair of The Gerald Kraak Prize, a South African initiative for storytelling about gender, sexuality, and social justice, and was a judge for The Morland Scholarship, a British grant for African writers.
 His fiction has appeared in The Threepenny Review and Transition.
-He has a BA in English & History and an MA in African Studies from the University of Nigeria, Nsukka, and an MFA in Fiction from the Iowa Writers’ Workshop, where he is Adjunct Assistant Professor.
+He has a BA in English & History and an MA in African Studies from the University of Nigeria, Nsukka, and an MFA in Fiction from the Iowa Writers’ Workshop.
+He has given guest lectures at Dartmouth College and at Grinnell College.
 In 2019, he received the inaugural The Future Awards Africa Prize for Literature.
 He has been named among “The 100 Most Influential Young Nigerians” by Avance Media.

 NARRATIVE BIO/BUILDING MY DREAMS